Skip to main content

 Know the costs

-Refinancing a loan will often involve several upfront and ongoing fees, and this is the same with a home loan.
+What does it cost to refinance?
+Refinancing a loan will often involve several upfront and ongoing fees, and this is the same with any home loan.
 That’s why it’s so important to weigh up the potential savings and benefits against the associated costs.

 Both your old home loan provider and your new one may charge you fees, but the amount you need to pay will vary depending on your circumstances.
 To be prepared, this is a list of fees and costs that could be included in your refinancing bill: